Frequently Asked Questions

 While there’s camping available along both trails, the GAP and C&O Canal Towpath are only open for travel from dawn to dusk.
 You may want a flashlight, headlamp, or bike light for tunnels, but you should plan on daylight travel only.

 Please note that the GAP’s Big Savage Tunnel (between Meyersdale and Frostburg) is closed from early December to early April without an easy detour, so plan your thru-trip for other times of the year.
 Watch for annual updates specifying closing and opening dates.
+Sections of the C&O Canal Towpath are prone to flooding after major storms, and it’s best to check for temporary closures or detours within the C&O National Historical Park directly.

 Is there cell coverage?